I do not choose to be a common man.

 I prefer the challenges of life to guaranteed security,

-the thrill of fulfillment to the state of calm utopia.
+the thrill of fulfillment to the stale calm of utopia.

 I will not trade freedom for beneficence,